ARM-software/astc-encoder/README.md

 * `-ch` : use the HDR color profile, tuned for HDR RGB and LDR A.
 * `-cH` : use the HDR color profile, tuned for HDR RGBA.

+If you intend to use the resulting image with the decode mode extensions to limit the decompressed precision to UNORM8, it is recommended that you also specify the `-decode_unorm8` flag.
+This will ensure that the compressor uses the correct rounding rules when choosing encodings.

 ## Decompressing an image

 Decompress an image using the `-dl` \ `-ds` \ `-dh` \ `-dH` modes.
 For example: